zaiisao/Documentation/en/Agora Platform/terms.md

 Subscribing to low-quality streams improves communication continuity because this reduces bandwidth consumption.
 Developers can choose to receive low-quality video streams when network condition are unreliable, or when multiple users publish streams.

 The SDK sets the default video profile of the low-quality video stream based on that of the high-quality video stream.

-When customizing the video profile of the low-quality video stream, the aspect ratio of the low-quality video stream must match that of the high-quality video stream.

 <div class="alert info">Reference:<li><a href="https://docs.agora.io/en/Interactive%20Broadcast/multi_user_video_android?platform=Android">Video for 7+ Users</a></li>
 <li><a href="#fallback">Stream fallback</a></li>